Edward Altman

-Stern Executive Education., as well as on the TRIUM Global Executive MBA Program, an alliance of NYU Stern, the London School of Economics and HEC School of Management, and for both the Master of Science in Global Finance (MSGF) and Master of Science in Risk Management Program for Executives (MSRM).
-MSGF is jointly offered by NYU Stern and the Hong Kong University of Science and Technology.
+Stern Executive Education.
 He also teaches in the school's MBA programs and has been a Stern faculty member since 1967.

 Research

 The Altman Z-score is a multivariate formula for a measurement of the financial health of a company and a powerful diagnostic tool that forecasts the probability of a company entering bankruptcy.
 Studies measuring the effectiveness of the Z-Score have shown that the model has an 80%–90% reliability.
 Altman's equation did an excellent job at distinguishing bankrupt and non-bankrupt firms and is used by a large number of investment managers and hedge funds in their investment strategies and management.
 In addition, his Z-score model has been used by management of distressed companies to avoid having to file for bankruptcy reorganization.
 Altman's models have been used by banking institutions throughout the world in order to quantify the probability of default of their lending portfolios.

 He compared owning the debt vs. equity for major companies that went bankrupt.
 The debt did better.
 One columnist wrote that a particular case was a goldmine for the debt and a landmine for the stock.

 In the 1990s Altman and his PhD student Professor Edith Hotchkiss coined the term Chapter 22, which refers to companies which file for bankruptcy more than once.
 In a 1990 study he also defined the term "distressed debt securities," pertaining to firms whose bonds yield more than 10% above the "risk-free" government bond rate.